 - Don’t touch your face or area that you derma rolled.

-- You might break out the next few days, which means it did its job by releasing toxins.
+- You might break out the next few days, which means it did its job by opening up your skin.

 - After a couple of days, you might notice some peeling or dead skin.
 This is when you should gently exfoliate.